Cryptjar/avr-progmem-rs/README.md

 Progmem utilities for the AVR architectures.

-This Crate provides unsafe utilities for working with with data stored in the program memory of an AVR micro-controller.
-And additionally a 'best-effort' safe wrapper struct [`ProgMem`] to simplify working with it.
+This crate provides unsafe utilities for working with data stored in the program memory of an AVR micro-controller.
+Additionally, it defines a 'best-effort' safe wrapper struct [`ProgMem`] to simplify working with it.

 This crate is implemented only in Rust and some short assembly, it does NOT